-The government-owned aviation complex managed by CIAC is home to the privately-run Clark International Airport, as well as the mixed-use business district Clark Global City, and currently around 45 locators in cargo and aviation-related businesses.
+The government-owned aviation complex managed by CIAC is home to the privately-run Clark International Airport, as well as the mixed-use business district Clark Global City, and several locators in cargo and aviation-related businesses.
 Other locators and concessionaires within the aviation complex are now under the responsibility of the Luzon International Premiere Airport Development (LIPAD) Corp.

 In 1902, Clark was established by the Americans and was formerly known as Fort Stotsenburg.

 In 1917, the eastern portion of Fort Stotsenburg was converted into an airfield and was renamed Clark Air Field in 1919.
 In 1947, the first RP-US Military Bases Agreement was signed.
 This integrated Clark Field and Fort Stotsenburg into the Clark Air Base.

 In November 1991, the Clark Air Base was reverted back to the Philippine government.